emilianvrd/Maneuvers/Archtype feats.md

 ### Barbarian
 Bariarians are fierce warriors of primitive backround who can enter a battle rage.

 As a Quick action, you can enter into a raging frenzy.
 You can't wear heavy armor while raging.
-For 1 minute, you gain 4 temporary hit points at the start of each of your turns and a +1 status bonus to strength checks and to damage rolls made using strength.
+For 1 minute, you gain 3 temporary hit points at the start of each of your turns and a +1 status bonus to strength checks and to damage rolls made using strength.

 ### Bard
 Bards are inspiring muscisians who uses music to guide their magical powers.

 You can inspire others through your music.
 As a Quick action, you can choose a creature other than yourself within 20m of you and give it a d6.
 Once within the next ten minutes, the creature can roll the die and add it to any one ability check they make.
 Once the d6 is rolled, it is lost.
 A creature can't have more than 1 bardic inspiration die at a time.
 You can use this ability a number of times equal to your charisma modifier.
 In addition, you learn a Fighting Move with the Spell and Mental or Thunder trait.

+### Climber
+You are an adept climber.
+You gain a climbing speed of 6m.

 ### Cryomancer
 Cryomancers are spellcasters specializing in the freezing powers of ice and frost.

-When a target is affected by a Fighting Move with the Cold trait, they take a -2 penalty to their speed.
-If a target is affected by a Flourish, they take a -4 penalty to their speed.
+When a target is affected by a Fighting Move with the Cold trait, they take a -2 penalty to their speeds.
+If a target is affected by a Flourish, they take a -4 penalty to their speeds.
 You also learn a fighting move with the Cold trait.

 ### Druid
 Druids are wielder of the powers of nature.
 They revere nature above all, gaining their spells from the force of nature itself.

 You can call down the elemental forces of nature or emulate the creatures of nature.
 As a Quick action, you can shapechange into a creature of level 1.
 You retain you hit points and your mental ability scores, but all other statistics are replaced with the chosen creature.
-In addition, you gain 12 spell points and you learn a Fighting Move with the nature, beast, or plant trait, or a trait cossesponding to one of the elemental damage types (acid, cold, fire, lightning, poison, and thunder).
+In addition, you learn a Fighting Move with the nature, beast, or plant trait, or a trait cossesponding to one of the elemental damage types (acid, cold, fire, lightning, poison, and thunder).

 ### Dual-wielder
 You wield two weapons and use them to attack your enemies in a flurry of strikes.